camsaul/methodical/README.md

 `:before` methods unlock a whole new range of solutions that would be tedious with vanilla Clojure multimethods: suppose you wanted add logging to all invocations of a multimethod.
-With vanilla multimethods, you'd have to add an individual log statment to every method!
+With vanilla multimethods, you'd have to add an individual log statement to every method!
 With Methodical, just add a new `:default` `:before` method:

 ```clj
 (m/defmethod my-multimethod :before :default